Seller9/ARandomServerTemplate/README.md

 # Clubs

 Clubs are what I use to (try to) entertain people.
 I've made a club system which allows people to join and make clubs.
 The club I have created (Music) is a general music club readable by any @Member and writeable by any @Club - Music.
 The misic club is designed for people to share their love of music by making it, sharing favourite songs or whatever music-related things they want to talk about.

+People can ask to make a club, in which you (or somebody who can assign roles) give them @Club Creation and talk with them in #club-creation